ananditavishnoi/my-blogsite/docs/about/readme.md

   <a href="https://www.instagram.com/ananditavishnoi/" class="zi zi_tmInstagram"></a>
 </p>

-::: theorem
+::: theorem Hello World!
-Hello world!
  I am **Anandita Vishnoi**, a high school student studying in India.
 I have a keen interest in Music, Writing, and all things Web!
 I strongly believe that sharing knowledge is one of the most generous acts one can perform.
-Adhereing to this belief,I decided to write blogs.
+Adhering to this belief,I decided to write blogs.
 Hopefully they inspire you in some way or the other!

 ::: right
 Happy reading! :)